Hiking the Avalanche Lake Trail in Glacier National Park

 Distance: 4.8 miles / 7.7 km

-Surrounded by towering cliffs and waterfalls pouring in from all sides, Avalanche Lake is a Glacier National Park favorite because the hike overall is fairly mild to reach such a beautiful alpine paradise.
+Surrounded by towering cliffs and waterfalls pouring in from all sides, Avalanche Lake in Glacier National Park is a favorite because the hike overall is fairly mild to reach such a beautiful alpine paradise.

 Avalanche Lake Trailhead Parking